Can Hearing Be Restored

 Essential oils cannot cure sensorineural hearing loss, and there is no research to support claims that they can.
 If you ever consider using any type of oil in your ear, speak to a physician first, preferably an Ear, Nose & Throat specialist.

 Drugs to restore hearing

-Wouldn’t it be nice if there was a magic pill for everything that ails us, including hearing loss?
+It would be nice if there was a magic pill for everything that ails us, including hearing loss?
 If a pharmaceutical solution to sensorineural hearing loss seems like a great idea to you, you’re in good company.
-Researchers from all over the world have been searching for ways to make curing hearing loss as easy as a trip to the pharmacy.
+Researchers have been searching for ways to make curing hearing loss as easy as a trip to the pharmacy.

-There has been exciting “stem-cell” research that has shown it may be possible to stimulate new hearing nerve receptors to grow and replace the damaged receptors.
+Recent “stem-cell” research has shown possibilites to stimulate new hearing nerve receptors to grow and replace the damaged receptors.
 Most of the studies to date have been with other animals and/or laboratory based.
-The specific applications that could be used in humans are years, if not decades, away.
-Each potential remedy would need extensive research with humans before the long process of clinical trials and drug approval could even begin.
+Unfortunately, human applications are years, if not decades, away.
+However, each potential remedy would need extensive research with humans before considering clinical trials and FDA drug approval.